Get inspired to nurture your relationships and become a better person by understanding and applying the different Love Languages.

 - Give them a personal item.
-This can help them feel your warmth and touch even from away.
+Physical touch people who speak this love language will feel your warmth and love even from away.

 - Talk about the need for touch.
-Be honest about how often and what type of touches you can give.
+Be honest about how often and what type of physical touch you can give.

 What Not To Do: